 The CDC recommends that all children 6 months and older get vaccinated, with some exceptions.
 And the CDC recommends:

-Those who have had severe allergic reactions to previous flu vaccines
+Have had severe allergic reactions to previous flu vaccines

-Those who have had Guillain-Barré syndrome.
+Have had Guillain-Barré syndrome.
 This is a serious paralyzing condition.

 You and your child's healthcare provider should discuss whether your child should get the flu vaccine.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.